Trump Federal Indictment: Classified Documents Case

-Former U.S. President Donald Trump has been federally indicted over his handling of classified documents after he left the White House, marking the first time in history that an ex-president faces federal criminal charges.
+Former U.S. President Donald Trump was federally indicted on June 8, 2023, over his handling of classified documents after he left the White House, marking the first time in history that an ex-president faces federal criminal charges.

-[If you are looking for information on the Trump target letter, check out our most recent article.]
+[If you are looking for information on the Trump target letter, check out this article.]

-The federal charges will differ in many respects from the New York charges and carries carry more severe legal consequences.
+The federal charges differed in many respects from the New York charges and carried more severe legal consequences.
 The former president has denied wrongdoing in both cases and maintains that he is the victim of political persecution.

 The 44-page indictment was filed in U.S. District Court for the Southern District of Florida.
 It lists 37 counts against Trump and also names Waltine Nauta, a Trump aide who worked as a White House valet and later served as his “body man,” as a co-conspirator.
 The charges include: